The Gambia: Traditional religions

 It is unclear to what extent indigenous beliefs, such as the Serer religion, continue to be practised.
 Serer religion encompasses cosmology and a belief in a supreme deity called Roog.
 Some of its religious festivals include the Xooy, Mbosseh, and Randou Rande.
 Each year, adherents of Serer religion make the annual pilgrimage to Sine in Senegal for the Xooy divination ceremony.
 Serer religion also has a rather significant imprint on Senegambian Muslim society in that Senegambian Muslim festivals such as "Tobaski", "Gamo", "Koriteh" and "Weri Kor" have names representing loanwords from the Serer religion – they were ancient Serer festivals.

 Like the Serers, the Jola people have their own religious customs, including a major religious ceremony, Boukout.

 Other religions

 Owing to a small number of immigrants from South Asia, Hindus and followers of the Baháʼí Faith are also present.

-There is also a small Jewish community in the Gambia.
+Judaism

+A small Jewish community in the Gambia emerged in the 2010s and 2020s, cited to number roughly 40 in 2011.
+The evangelical Christians converts built a small synagogue in the capital Banjul.